ClimenteA/simple-firebase/README.md

 let updated_id = await f.update("collectionName", myNewDoc1)

 ```
-This will the document with the `"_id"` specified.
+This will update the document with the `"_id"` specified.

 ### Find document(s)